boscosabujohn/ManufacturingOS/b3-erp/docs/requirements/B3_MACBIS_Project_Spec.md

 ## 📘 1.
 Project Overview

 **Purpose:**
-To create a fully integrated enterprise ERP platform for **B3 MACBIS Ltd**, covering all operational areas — from **Sales and CRM** to **Production, HR, and Logistics** — with a unified data model and real-time analytics.
+To create a fully integrated enterprise ERP platform for **ManufacturingOS Ltd**, covering all operational areas — from **Sales and CRM** to **Production, HR, and Logistics** — with a unified data model and real-time analytics.

 **Key Objectives:**
 - Streamline processes across departments.